lammps/lammps/doc/src/Build_development.rst

 - The fix to be tested must be specified in the ``post_commands:`` section with the fix-ID ``test``.
-This section may contain other commands and other fixes (e.g. an instance of fix nve for testing thermostat or force manipulation fixes)
+This section may contain other commands and other fixes (e.g. an instance of fix nve for testing a thermostat or force manipulation fix)
+- For fixes that can tally contributions to the global virial, the line ``fix_modify test virial yes`` should be included in the ``post_commands:`` section of the test input.
 - For thermostat fixes the target temperature should be ramped from an arbitrary value (e.g. 50K) to a pre-defined target temperature entered as ``${t_target}``.
-- For fixes that may or may not do thermostatting depending on the flags in use (e.g. fix rigid), the ``post_commands:`` section should contain ``variable t_target delete`` to disable the target temperature ramp check in case the thermostat is not enabled
+- For fixes that have thermostatting support included, but do not have it enabled in the input (e.g. fix rigid with default settings), the ``post_commands:`` section should contain the line ``variable t_target delete`` to disable the target temperature ramp check to avoid false positives.

 Use custom linker for faster link times when ENABLE_TESTING is active
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^